jywarren/scrollgraph/README.md

 ### To do

-* [ ] enable flip; we'd have to change:
-  * `train_image`
-  * `handleImage`
-  * `match()`
-  * AHA! seems this causes the 10px offset and gets us in a loop of creating keyframes
-  * OK< so flipping seems to suffer from offset issues, but possibly we need to add a flipbit other places...

-  * [ ] ALSO keyframe offset limits maybe aren't working? true &&// results.distFromKeyframe > keyframeDistanceThreshold &&
-       * this dist was the limiting factor... keyfram filters were off!

-* [ ] SOLVE 10px offset!!
-  * [ ] 0.1 scaling factor??
-YES THIS WAS IT-- solve this!
-    * just forget scaling factor? keyframes seem fine...

-* [ ] reject blurry keyframes?
-Tough: https://stackoverflow.com/q/7765810/1116657, https://stackoverflow.com/q/6646371/1116657
 * [ ] optimizations:
+  * [ ] dist is often the limiting factor... but we often get off-track.
+Could we have a "fallback" that's more lax?
   * [x] keyframes must not happen too often - balance with responsiveness...? use time/distance threshold?
   * [ ] cap points from each image
   * [ ] can we use only lower res keyframes?
 1/2 resolution? options.keyframeScale !
 * [ ] we could say, if it's been 2 seconds since last keyframe, try a lower threshold?
+* [ ] there's a balance between "good keyframes" and "fast responsiveness"
+  * [ ] try putting non-keyframes behind in blend modes

 * [x] if no matches for X seconds, try other past keyframes?
   * we relax thresholds for both frames and keyframes if no recent matches have been made (500ms)

+* [ ] SOLVE 10px offset!!
+  * [x] 0.1 scaling factor??
+YES THIS WAS IT-- solve this!
+    * just forget scaling factor? keyframes seem fine...
+    * would using the scaling factor improve our keyframe matching when we get off track?

+* [ ] still getting some kind of offset maybe...

+* [ ] add tracking circles and markers
+* [ ] pull out filterFrame and filterKeyframe ?

+* [ ] enable flipping; we'd have to change (setting this aside until optimizations):
+  * `train_image`
+  * `handleImage`
+  * `match()`
+  * AHA! seems this causes the 10px offset and gets us in a loop of creating keyframes
+  * OK< so flipping seems to suffer from offset issues, but possibly we need to add a flipbit other places...

+* [ ] reject blurry keyframes?
+Tough: https://stackoverflow.com/q/7765810/1116657, https://stackoverflow.com/q/6646371/1116657
+  * [ ] can we assess if it's MOSTLY blurry? run analytics on keyframes like `inspectKeyframe()`?

 ## Stuck